The Weekend (SZA song): Music and lyrics

 "The Weekend" is a song characterized by a soft, slow-burning melody that runs throughout its four minutes and thirty-two seconds.
 Its sultry production draws from contemporary R&B and 1990s neo soul music genres.
 Built around a synth-line, the song is completed with finger-snaps, key thumps that resemble the sound of a ticking clock, hi-hats and a high-pitched vocal sample.
 Lyrically, "The Weekend" is about polyamory.
 SZA sings about sharing her romantic partner with other women; she finds herself in the perspective of a woman who only sees her partner at weekends while others have him during the week.
 Some online publications called the song's narrator a "side chick", but according to SZA, "The Weekend" is about sharing a man with two other women at the same time.
 She sings in the hook, "My man is my man is your man / Heard it's her man too".
 For her, this song is about feeling empowered in a situation in which the narrator's lover tries to play her.
-In interview with Vulture.com she said:
+In interview with Vulture she said:

 So in this song, I'm opting in.
 Like, I know you have a bunch of girls, probably.
 Maybe you're not being honest with me—I just know that you have mad girls—and I still don't care, because I didn't want to be your girlfriend anyway!
 I'm not internalizing the way that you're acting as a disrespect towards me, it doesn't make me any less because you're not my boyfriend.
 And like, you're not her boyfriend, and you're not her boyfriend.
 You're just out here wildin'.